-The Air Quality Program works to limit and reduce air pollution so that everyone living in and around Washington State has clean, healthy air to breathe, clear views, and a healthy environment.
+The Air Quality Program works to limit and reduce air pollution so that everyone living in and around Washington has clean, healthy air to breathe, clear views, and a healthy environment.
 We develop and implement regulations and permits, provide incentives, and promote education and assistance to reduce harmful emissions from industrial activities, burning, vehicles, and other sources.
 We also work to address the challenges of climate change by tracking and reducing greenhouse gases that are warming our planet, and preparing for climate change impacts that are unavoidable.

 Overview of the 2020 – 2025 Strategic Plan

-The strategic plan provides a framework for the Air Quality Program’s work over the next five years and will be used to guide progress toward reaching the program’s vision.
-The strategic plan reflects and is aligned with priorities from the Governor, Ecology’s strategic plan, applicable state and federal laws, the programs’ mission and vision, budget, and other planning efforts.
+The strategic plan provides a framework for the Air Quality Program’s work over the next five years and will guide our progress toward reaching the program’s vision.
+The strategic plan reflects and aligns with priorities from the Governor, Ecology’s strategic plan, applicable state and federal laws, the program’s mission and vision, budget, and other planning efforts.

 The strategic plan provides broad direction for new and existing program priorities over a five-year period.
 Goals and strategies identified in the plan will be further defined, prioritized, and implemented in the program plan.